 The median number of days between listing and contract dates for Broward single-family home sales was 46 days, a 7% increase from 43 days last year.
 The median number of days between the listing date and closing date for single-family homes was 88 days, a 6% increase from 83 days.

 The median time to contract for condos was 51 days, an 8.5% increase from 47 days.
-The median number of days between the listing date
+The median number of days between the listing date and closing date for condos was 92 days, a 5.7% increase from 87 days.

 The median percent of original list price received for single-family homes was 96.2 percent.
 The median percent of original list price received for existing condominiums was 95.8 percent.